tromp/cuckoo/README.md

 ------------
 Its large memory requirements make single-chip ASICs economically infeasable for Cuckoo Cycle.
-For the default billion node graph size, the bandwidth bound solver needs well over 2GB, requiring a multitude of 1GB DRAM chips.
+For the default billion node graph size, the bandwidth bound solver needs well over 2GB, currently requiring a multitude of 1GB DRAM chips.
 DRAM can be viewed as an Integrated Circuit Customized to the Application of writing and reading words of memory in mostly sequential fashion.
 It's perhaps the most cost optimized and commoditized ASIC in existence.
 It uses only moderate power (on the order of 1W per chip) and is ubiquitous in the device landscape.